smagazi/nonplanar-infill/README.md

-# Infill and Perimeter Generation for Nonplanar Slicign
+# Infill and Perimeter Generation for Nonplanar Slicing

 See .submodules for referenced repos